ROCm/ROCmValidationSuite/docs/ug1main.md

 </td></tr>

 <tr><td>-t</td><td>--duration</td><td>Specify the test duration (in seconds) for each action.
-Overrides the <b>duration</b> value in all actions of the configuration file.
+Overrides the <b>duration</b> value set in all actions of the configuration file.
 </td></tr>

 <tr><td></td><td>--listTests</td><td>List the test modules present in RVS.